sugarac/Android-Tutorials-Summary/javascript-notes.md

 12. JavaScript does NOT provide a way to declare the size \(dimension\) of an array, but we can add one

-13. function returns a string which is the type of its argument \("number", "string", "boolean", "object", "function", "undefined\)
+13. function returns a string which is the type of its argument \("number", "string", "boolean", "object", "function", "undefined"\)

 14. **Object**: Array, Boolean, Date, Function, Math, RegExp, String